Pull-Push/Smershdern/README.md

 6/4/24 - back end of randomizer finished? maybe?

-6/18/24 - Beginning stages of user auth and control
+6/18/24 - Beginning stages of user auth and control - db migration